cloudflare/cloudflare-docs-engine/src/content/tutorials/localize-a-website/index.md

 In this tutorial, you built and published an i18n tool using `HTMLRewriter`.
 If you’d like to see the full source code for this application, visit the [repo on GitHub](https://github.com/signalnerve/i18n-example-workers).

-If you want to get started building your own projects, check out the quick-start templates we’ve provided in our [Template Gallery](/templates).
+If you want to get started building your own projects, check out the [templates](/templates).